 Frequently Asked Questions

-These common questions cover the basics of applying, required documents, and processing times.
+Building permits can be a bit of a puzzle, can’t they?
+Here are some common questions that cover the basics of applying, required documents, and processing times.

 What documents do I need to apply for a building permit?